Bicycle messenger: Licensing

 In most cities, there are no legal requirements beyond those applying to all cyclists.
 Some jurisdictions, though, require the licensing of courier bicycles.
 In Calgary, Alberta for example, metal license plates must be fixed to bicycles used for courier work.
 Vancouver, British Columbia additionally requires bicycle messengers to complete a test in order to obtain a license, and to carry an identification card.
+In the United States, the state of Massachusetts requires that bicycle messengers in Boston are licensed and display an assigned license number on a city-issued plate.

 Equipment

 The most essential piece of equipment for a bicycle messenger is a bicycle.
 Some large cities that employ significant numbers of bike messengers (e.g., New York City) have relatively flat terrain, and are especially conducive to the performance properties of fixed-gear bicycles.